 .
 Also helping breathability is the seamless SmoothFuse, which prevents hot spots and blisters by not blocking air flow or rubbing against the foot where the stitches would be.

 The Reebok One Cushion 3.0 is a very comfortable shoe.
 The outsole uses rubber of different densities to cushion

 landings, transition smoothly, and push the foot back into the air.
 The midsole uses soft triple-foam fusion to absorb shock and cushion landings, transition the midfoot for takeoff, and stabilize and spring the foot back into the air.
-The upper uses a seamless comfortable material to reduce risk of irritation, breathable mesh to prevent overheating, laces and NanoWeave for a snug fit, and padding in the collar and tongue for additional comfort.
-The fit in the forefoot and midfoot had mostly positive reviews, although some testers noted that the sizes run narrow and advised potential buyers to order a half or full size up.
+The upper uses a seamless comfortable material to reduce the risk of irritation, breathable mesh to prevent overheating, laces and NanoWeave for a snug fit, and padding in the collar and tongue for additional comfort.
+The fit in the forefoot and midfoot had mostly positive reviews, although some testers noted that the sizes run narrow and advised potential buyers to order a half or a full size up.
 The fit in the heel received mixed reviews: while most testers thought it fit just fine, a few experienced blisters

 from it being too tight, and a few others thought it was too loose.